How to Clean Wood Stove Glass (and Keep It From Getting Blacked Over)

 Air Wash Issues

-Most wood stoves feature an air wash system to keep the glass clean.
+Most modern stoves have an air wash meant to keep the glass cleaner.
 If air leaks from areas like the door gasket, the air wash won’t work as effectively.
-Perform a “Dollar Bill Test” to check your door seal and replace the gasket if needed: Take a dollar bill and close it in the door.
-If it stays in tight, your gasket is tight.
+An easy way to check your door gasket is the dollar bill test.
+Take a dollar bill and close it in the door.
+If it grips the bill, the seal is still good.
 If it pulls out easily, your gasket isn’t tight enough and may need to be replaced.

 How to Clean Wood Stove Glass